-The Delegation of Ukraine requests that this statement be attached to the decision and recorded in the journal of the day.
+The delegation of Ukraine requests that this statement be attached to the decision and registered in the journal of the day.